 These are all methods which have personally helped me, but there are a whole range of other eye exercises and contributing factors which I haven’t discussed because they didn’t personally impact on me.
 These may include the glare of a computer screen or ergonomic considerations.

-Also, using the [Pomodoro time-management method](/managing-your-business/freelance-focus-the-pomodoro-technique/) can be very useful here by breaking up your working day and allowing you 5 minutes rest per 25 mins focused work, offering you ample opportunity to rest your eyes in a disciplined manner.
+Also, using the Pomodoro Technique can be very useful here by breaking up your working day and allowing you 5 minutes rest per 25 mins focused work, offering you ample opportunity to rest your eyes in a disciplined manner.

 Your eyes are two of your most important tools, it’s important to look after them.